-In this article, we want to go into more detail so you understand better what a good property manager does on your behalf, and how assuming those obligations (or burdens when they distract you from other obligations) gives you peace of mind and lets you move on with your life!
+In this article, we want to go into more detail so you better understand what a good property manager does on your behalf, and how assuming those obligations gives you peace of mind and lets you move on with your life!

-Here, then are the 9 risks a good property manager takes over on your behalf:
+There are 9 risks a good property manager takes over on your behalf:

 1. Market your home to prospective tenants